“Henceforth I ask not good fortune. I myself am good fortune.” Walt Whitman

 Compare yourself with those who have less than you, not those who have more.

 If Sharlene compares herself to celebrities, she feels poor and inadequate.
-She spends a lot of her mental resources striving for a Rolex watch which costs 30% of her annual income.
+She spends a lot of her mental resources striving for a Rolex watch which costs 30 percent of her annual income.

 This anecdote doesn’t suggest that there are good goals and bad goals, or that one should not have any goals.
 Yet, goals in life are important and need to be self-determined.